AstraBert/amplipiper/README.md

 You need Windows 10 or 11 to make Docker work and, if you're using a _Windows Subsystem Linux_ (WSL), make sure to have upgraded it to WSL2.

-For the installation, you should get the binary that best suits your Windows machine from the link at the beginning of this paragraph, and from there simply click on `Docker Desktop Installer.exe` and follow up as you are prompted by the installation interface.🤗
+For the installation, you should get the binary that best suits your Windows machine from the link at the beginning of this paragraph, and from there simply click on `Docker Desktop Installer.exe` and follow up as you are prompted by the installation interface.

 ### Docker on MacOS